jllottes/jllottes.github.io/_sources/Projects/code_breakers/code_breakers.rst

 Each file listed below contains text (a fragment of a book in English) encrypted using the method described above.
 The secret key used to encrypt the text is a word, different for each file.
-A dictionary of over 60,000 English words is available `here <https://raw.githubusercontent.com/en-wl/wordlist/master/alt12dicts/5desk.txt>`__, and all words used as secret keys are listed in this dictionary.
+A dictionary of over 60,000 English words is available here (:download:`dictionary.txt<dictionary.txt>`) and all words used as secret keys are listed in this dictionary.
 Write code that decrypts the file assigned to you.

 **Note.**  This is a programming project.
 Your project report does not need